truite-codeuse/aose-2025/R2/README.md

 ### Implementation

 Because we wanted to aim for speed, cheapness, measurability and consistency, we thus concentrated our efforts on non-LLM approaches.
 We provided studied 2 lexicon-based approaches (synset distances and word embeddings) and 1 sentence-based approach (SBERT).
-We also tried to use Google USE, but failed to get it working.

 #### Commonalities: similarity matrices, extrema and averaging